I have already submitted my FAFSA application. Is there a

 affect whether you receive an award.
 If the information on your

 FAFSA has changed from last year, your EFC/SAI may now not be

 within the range where you are eligible to receive OTAG.
 If you are

 not making SAP (Satisfactory Academic Progress) as defined by your

 school, you will not be eligible.
-If you entered anything other
+If you are an Oklahoma resident

-information, this may be holding up your award.
-It is important
+provide additional information, this may be holding up your award.

-that you contact your financial aid office if you have any
+It is important that you contact your financial aid office if you

-questions about your eligibility, so that any problems that exist
+have any questions about your eligibility, so that any problems

 We are going to need a lot of financial aid to be able to pay